rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 These three nodes will automatically find each other, and cluster.
 You can start the nodes in any order and at anytime.
 Furthermore, the cluster Leader will continually update Consul with its address.
 This means other nodes can be launched later and automatically join the cluster, even if the Leader changes.

+#### Docker
-It's even easier with Docker, as you can launch every node as follows:
+It's even easier with Docker, as you can launch every node identically:
 ```bash
 docker run rqlite/rqlite -disco-mode=consul -disco-config '{"address": "localhost:8500"}'
 ```